 - macOS 10.14 Mojave

 - macOS 10.12 Sierra

 - Red Hat Enterprise Linux 7.3

 Check for updates

-To check for latest updates, select the gear icon on the bottom left of the window and select Check for Updates.
+To check for the latest updates, select the gear icon on the bottom left of the window and select Check for Updates.

 Offline environment updates can be applied by installing the latest version directly over a previously installed version.
 Uninstalling prior versions of Azure Data Studio isn't necessary.
-The installer updates a currently installed application, if present.
+The installer updates a currently installed application if present.

 Supported SQL offerings